Skip to main content

 2. Transfer those numbers from Twilio to Aloware.

-1. List of numbers - Provide the complete list of phone numbers you want to port.
+2. List of numbers - provide the coplete list of phone numbers you want to port.

 3. Supporting documents - include proof of ownership, such as:

-• A utility bill or invoice that shows you own the numbers.
+1. A recent utility bill or invoice that shows you own the numbers.

-• A CSR (Customer Service Record), if requested.
+2. A CSR (Custom Service Record), if requested.

 1. Request number release - ask them to release your numbers back to Twilio.

-Now that you have everything ready, hand it over to Aloware support, Aloware support will take care of verifying all the details:
+Now that you have everything ready, click the Submit button, Aloware support will take care of verifying all the details:

 1. Submit the ticket ID - this is important for the Snap Port process.